 Dial the wheel to access the main menu and select a shoot mode.
 You can confirm the setting by pressing down on the wheel or touch the selection on the screen.
 But while in any given mode you delve deeper to the various submenus.
 Press the wheel in while in the program mode to access the f-stop, then again to get to exposure compensation.
 Alternatively, you can fiddle with depth of field, ISO an shutter speed when in Manual mode.
 The Samsung NX2000 automatically detects if your shots will be over or underexposed.
 Honestly, the dearth of physical controls are more than compensated for, although oddly hidden amongst myriad menus and submenus.
 But it’s all there, controls for things like white balance, aperture, shutter speed, zoom and more.

 The most impressive feature set is the connectivity options.
 This includes a host of WiFi and NFC integrations.
 It’s extensive.
-AutoShare lets you send the entirety of your picture library to your smartphone by way of WiFi, replete with GPS photo tagging.
+AutoShare lets you send the entirety of your picture library to your smartphone by way of Wi-Fi connectivity, replete with GPS photo tagging.
 Additionally, with select Smartphone (GS4 line) you can use your smartphone as a Remote Viewfinder to adjust camera settings, focus and zoom and so much more.
 The DirectLink button can be hotkeyed to instantly access email, social network photo and video sharing, your cloud storage and a lot more.

 Bottom Line: The Samsung NX2000 is a very competent, feature rich casual shooter that does impeccable 1080p video capture in mp4 format.
 If you’re looking for a gateway camera to DSLR or more general sophistication such as the NX300, then you want to give the NX2000 a good honest investigation.
 Casual shots fired from that 20.3mp lens–pardon my French–look the shit, with a lack of grainy noise and sense of effortless professionalism.
 The performance at the upper ISO limit is impressive.
 Still the ISO range of 100-6400 provides utility and versatility.
 The bevy of features is dizzying.
 But the unit yields more glory the deeper one dives into its sea of menus and feature sets.
 However, that touch screen is a window to virtually everything.
 If traditional control is what you seek, you won’t find it here.
 That out the gate–Samsung knows this game well.
 They’ve made a Smart Camera that operate so closely to a Smartphone–easy-adoption is just that.